SarthakMishra/codemap/README.md

 - 🌳 Repository structure visualization
 - 🔄 Smart Git commit assistance with AI-generated messages
 - 🔃 AI-powered PR creation and management
+- 💬 Ask questions about your codebase using RAG
+- 🔍 Index and search your repository for semantic understanding

 ## Installation